Blad met gegevens, foto Vladislav Bulatov

 • If this is not possible:

-• Agreements have been made with the publishers to take technical and organizational measures to protect personal data and to conclude agreements on confidentiality and security obligations with so-called subcontractors (to which we include peer reviewers).
+• Make agreements with the publishers about taking technical and organizational measures to protect personal data and conclude agreements on confidentiality and security obligations with so-called subcontractors (to which we include peer reviewers).
 However, the researcher is advised that when submitting the dataset:

 • to send it encrypted via SURF Filesender